khyateed/projecting-food-insecurity/README.md

 # Preprocessing
 The datasets must undergo several important pre-processing steps before EDA and modeling can occur:
--  import each year's dataset and standardize any differences
+-  import each dataset, which contains a folder of CSV files for each year, and standardize any differences between the years
-- preliminary cleaning and isolating desired features
+- preliminary cleaning, such as renaming columns for interpretability and dropping features not needed for EDA or modeling, such as unique ID numbers or metrics that are irrelevant to this project.
-- map columns to coded values using data dictionaries
+- map coded columns to their corresponding columns using data dictionaries
-- derive GEOID's (also called FIPS codes) for each observation at the County level
+- reformat GEOID's (also called FIPS codes) for each observation at the County level - FIPS code will be used as the primary/foreign key for each dataset to be joined together.
-- impute missing values
+- impute missing values in the Feeding America dataset for years 2011-2013 by using averaged change between 2010 and 2014 data.
-- adjust datatypes
+- replace special characters such as "--" with null
-- reformat each dataframe in a standardized pattern
+- add a "Year" column to each yearly dataset, and then vertically concatenate all the yearly datasets together
-- concatenate all 6 dataframes into a main dataset
+- horizontally concatenate all 6 dataframes into a main dataset for all years and all features

 ### Data Dictionary
-This table describes each of the main features of the cleaned dataset used in EDA and modeling:
+This table describes each of the main features of the final cleaned dataset  (before feature engineering) which is used for EDA and modeling:
 | FEATURE  |      DESCRIPTION       |   DATA TYPE                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 |----------|---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | FIPS | County level identification code (also referred to as GEOID|str|